hugomflavio/actel/cran-comments.md

 are saved as an .RData file and the analysis log is saved as a .txt file.

+* A new argument 'save.detections' (defaults to FALSE) ensures that compiled detections are only saved for reuse by explicit command of the user.

 * Removed markup from the package description